-New development must be oriented strategically to make easy connections through the building to nearby community amenities such as transit stations, landmarks, and public parks in order toas well as enhance pedestrian activity, encourage public transit and promote bicycle use.to create and strengthening major public corridors to enhance pedestrian activity, encourage public transit and promote bicycle use.
+New development must be oriented strategically to make easy connections through the building and the site to nearby community amenities such as transit stations, landmarks and public parks as well as to create and strengthen major public corridors to enhance pedestrian activity, encourage public transit and promote bicycle use.
+The City is seeking to reduce car dependency by requiring the provision of spaces for car sharing that are easily accessible to local area residents and businesses.

-- Primary building entrances, lobby and a retail street frontage must be located on Shawmut Ave or and Dudley Street.
-Retail spaces and/or residential community spaces should face Justice Edward O. Gourdin Veterans' Memorial Park or the corner of Dudley Street and Shawmut Avenue.
-The ground level along Dudley Street may contain residential spaces. - 2.
-The site's location across from Justice Edward O. Gourdin Veterans' Memorial Park should be considered in terms of views, community spaces, building entrances, and pedestrian interaction.
-The park provides a visual and literal connection between the site and Dudley Square. - 3.
-Safety, views, and ease of navigation must be considered in the site design. - 2.4.
-Service loading and unloading facilities must\should be located offstreet and designed to prevent truck back-up maneuvers in the public rightof-way. - 3.5.
+- 1. Primary building entrances, lobbiesy and a retail street frontage must be located on Washington Street. - 2.
+Design publicly accessible interior spaces such as lobbies, atriums and courtyards as intermediate public zones that allow for pedestrian passage through site to nearby destinations within the district. - 3.
+Safety, views, and ease of navigation must be considered in the site design. - 3.4.
+The aAdjacent paper streets and nearby Dade Street should be considered for providing vehicular access into the site. - 4.-Service loading and unloading facilities should be located off-street and designed to prevent truck back-up maneuvers in the public right-of-way. - 5.
 The design should encourage bike and public transit use and must provide secure on-site bike storage for all users and residents.
-SProvide secure bicycle accommodations and storage must be provided for the various building users on site. - 4.6.
-Remote or Consider shared parking strategies and ride-sharing services, zipcar, uber are encouraged for residential vehicular needs. that maximize off-hours use of commercial parking spaces (for use by residents and other establishments) and minimize the overall need and cost for off street parking. - 5.7.
-Any Surface parking must be should be located at the behind the building to create a limited number of parking spaces for the non-residential uses.
-These spaces must be and screened from street view.
-Access to such parking can-not break the continuity of the street frontage along Shawmut Avenue or Dudley Street.
-Since senior housing is a prefered use for this site, only minimal on-site parking may be needed. s with landscaping and fencing.
-Building integrated or below grade parking should not break the continuity of the street frontage along the street frontage nor create exposed parking areas along the street street.

-frontage.
-The site change in grade must be considered to ascertain the feasibility of any proposed below grade parking.
+Provide secure bicycle accommodations and storage for the various building users on site. - 6.
+Consider shared parking strategies that maximize off-hours use of commercial parking spaces (for use by residents and other establishments) and minimize the overall need and cost for off street parking. - 7.
+Surface parking should be located at the side or behind the building and screened from street views with landscaping and fencing.
+Building-integrated or below\-grade parking should not break the continuity of the street frontage nor create exposed parking areas along the street frontage.
+The site-change in grade across the site must be considered to ascertain the feasibility of any proposed below\-grade parking. - 7.8.
+A selected project will have a transportation/traffic study performed as part of the Article 80 Review process.
+If multiple sites in the Plan Dudley Square disposition process are being designed at the same time, the projects will combine studies so that the analysis is thorough and accurate.